 There are many different types of headaches, but tension headaches (stress headaches), the most common type of headaches, are brought on by tight muscles in your jaw, shoulders, neck and scalp.
 One can get a tension headache from a variety of ways, such as being depressed, having anxiety, from a head injury, being stressed and from one holding their head and neck in an irregular position.

 What else should I know about tension headaches?
-More often than not they tend to be on both sides of your head.
-Tension headaches often start at the back of your head and spread forward.
-You know you have a tension headache if you feel dull or squeezing pains; these pains sometimes can feel like you are in a vice or a tight band.
+Tension headaches tend to be on both sides of your head.
+They often start at the back of your head and spread forward.
+You know you have a tension headache if you feel dull or squeezing pains.
+These pains sometimes can feel like you are in a vice or a tight band.
 Overall, try ibuprofen, acetaminophen or aspirin for relieving tension headaches.

-Women have a greater risk of experiencing many health aliments, compared to men.
-With headaches, it is no different.
-Why?
+Women have a greater risk of experiencing many health aliments compared to men.
 Women are twice as likely to suffer from tension-type headaches as men.
-As a matter of fact, roughly 30 percent to 80 percent of the adult U.S. population suffers from occasional tension headaches.
+As a matter of fact, roughly 30 percent to 80 percent of the adult U.S. population suffer from occasional tension headaches.

 For Your Part

-Tension headaches can be prevented.
-Your doctor may have insisted that you exercise, now is the perfect time to listen to him/her by exercising regularly.
-Simply get at least 20 minutes of exercise three times a week, you’ll thank yourself when you have one fewer tension headache a month.
+Your doctor may have insisted that you exercise.
+Now is the perfect time to listen to him or her by exercising regularly.
+Simply get at least 20 minutes of exercise three times a week.
+You’ll thank yourself when you have one fewer tension headache a month.

 Some have the weight of the world on their shoulders, literally.
 If this scenario pertains to you, seek help when you are unable to cope with certain life situations.
 Talk to a family member, friend, religious or health care professional if your problems are getting the better of you.

-It pays to be in tune with your body, by knowing what your headache triggers are.
-Simply keep a ‘headache diary’ to keep track of what triggers your headaches and avoid these triggers as much as possible.
+It pays to be in tune with your body by knowing what your headache triggers are.
+Simply keep a headache diary to keep track of what triggers your headaches and avoid these triggers as much as possible.
+Tension headaches can be prevented.